klyshko/klyshko.github.io/_pages/about.md

 Outside of work, I’m an avid triathlete.
 You’ll likely find me on the road, track, or in the water training with the [University of Toronto Triathlon Club](https://uofttriathlon.com/).

 If you are interested in connecting, please feel free to reach out!
-[Find my resume](/cv/)
+Or find my [CV here](/cv/).